 ‘Schools give a ‘clear line of sight.’

-‘With the closures of Children’s Centres, nurseries, libraries and other support services, there will now be the best part of 1 million children who have needed Social workers in the past 3 years.
-These children are now ‘at risk’ of becoming ‘invisible’ to ‘professionals’.’
+‘With the closures of Children’s Centres, nurseries, libraries and other support services, there will now be the best part of 1 million children who have needed Social workers in the past three years.
+These children are now ‘at at risk’ of becoming ‘invisible’ to ‘professionals’.’

 There are currently 78000 children in foster care in the UK.

-Together, we will make a difference in children’s lives.
+Together, we will all make a difference in children’s lives.